hardisj/erinsaudiocorner/content/english/loudspeakers/Klipsch_Heresy_IV.md

 At higher amplitudes, loudspeakers produce substantial distortion in the output signal, generated by nonlinear ties inherent in the transducer.
-The dominant nonlinear distortions are predictable and are closely related with the general principle, particular design, material properties and assembling techniques of the loudspeaker.
+The dominant nonlinear distortions are predictable and are closely related with the general principle, design, material properties and assembling techniques of the loudspeaker.
 The Klippel Distortion Analyzer combines nonlinear measurement techniques with computer simulation to explain the generation of the nonlinear distortions, to identify their physical causes and to give suggestion for constructional improvements.
 Better insight into the